A mantra is a sound, syllable, word, or group of words that is considered capable of "creating transformation".

 I have a vestibular something or the other, which basically means my inner ear is being weird and the messages it sends back to my brain are somehow all out of whack.
 When I look around me, the world is shifting and moving and weirdly delayed in some ways.
 It's like watching Blair Witch, with all the terrible camera action.

-To be fair, I've experienced symptoms like this before when I've been on a boat, and in recent years, occasionally after I've had elevation changes.
+To be fair, I've experienced symptoms like this before when I've been on a boat, and in recent years, for no discernible reason at all.
 One doctor told me I had vertigo.
 Another doctor told me I had a sensory conflict disorder (the treatments are different).
 Regardless, I'm not new to this dizziness business, it's just never, not ever been this bad.

 Two days before the wedding I got in a car accident.
 Nothing terrible, but enough to give me pretty good whiplash and cause some neck and back pain.
 Then, I got on a plane for a million hours and went through a bunch of elevation changes.
 To top all of that off, the last day of the honeymoon I got violently ill from what I think was food poisoning, so I got super dehydrated.
 I tell you all of this because these things are what (so far) the doctors think screwed up my brain.
 But hey, I just started getting piercing pain in my left ear, so maybe something new and exciting is right around the corner for me.
 Yippee!

 Here's what having a party in your brain is like.